Skip to Content

 How to Dilute Developer With Conditioner

 Moisturize your hair for a vibrant and long-lasting color by slowly diluting the developer with conditioner.
+Diluting hair developer can be done easily at home, but it is crucial to consider the hair’s condition and porosity before any bleaching process, including understanding developer strengths for bleaching.
 Diluting hair developer can be done easily at home, but it is important to know the correct ratios of water or conditioner to use.

 When using developers with different levels, such as 30, 40, or 10 volumes, always start by measuring out the right amount of each before mixing them together in a bowl.
 Using too much volume can damage your hair, while not using enough will not give you the desired results.